-For the businessman seeking an extra edge when it comes to style, combining a modern high fade with a classic side part is the way to the top.
-This simple, understated style is professional while remaining on trend.
+For the businessman seeking an extra edge when it comes to style, combining a modern high fade with a hard part is the way to the top.
+This simple, understated style is professional while remaining on-trend.

 If you’ve been looking for a new way to style those beloved dreads of yours, this is it.
 Adding a high fade will take those dreads off the shoulders and transform them into a sculptural, modern hairstyle.

 If the king of rock and roll, Elvis, was a fan of the pompadour, then we are too.
-This classic look, which gained popularity amongst men in the 1950’s and 60’s, has seen a staggering resurgence in recent years.
-To achieve this look, the hair is sculpturally styled up off the forehead, with the secret help of some good ol’ hair gel.
-The simple reason for the pompadour’s newfound popularity lies in its modern reinterpretations, such as the addition of a sharp high fade.
+This classic look, which gained popularity amongst men in the 1950s and ’60s, has seen a staggering resurgence in recent years.
+To achieve this look, the hair is sculpturally styled up off the forehead with the secret help of some good old hair gel.
+The simple reason for the pompadour’s newfound popularity lies in its modern reinterpretations, such as the addition of a sharp, high fade.

 Maintain the best of both worlds by keeping your locks long on top and closely shaved on the sides.
-For men seeking a bold, statement-making haircut, the juxtaposition of a high fade with long hair will showcase your personal style.
+For men seeking a bold, statement-making haircut, the juxtaposition of a high fade and fringe will showcase your personal style.

-Add some shape and definition to your afro with the addition of a high taper fade.
+Add some shape and definition to your afro with a high fade.
 By gradually fading the hair, this option creates a balance between the volume up top and the polished smoothness down below.